,

 The Accuracy Problem

-Here’s where I get nervous though.
+This is where I get nervous.
 Accuracy.

 GPT-5.2 is supposedly more accurate than before.
 Great.
 But scientists using Prism still need to verify everything themselves.
 The tool should assist, not replace critical thinking.